 Nearly 75% of resumes are rejected because they’re not correctly formatted or keyword optimized.
 To ensure your resume makes it past the ATS and into the hands of a human, we want to keep your formatting simple and include the right keywords.

 Don’t make the mistake of assuming anything is implied on your résumé when chances are very good that an applicant tracking system will be used to filter it before human eyes ever see it.
-The algorithim does not know that the phrase “store director” = 10 other skills.
-It knows store director equals exactly that string of letters and nothing more.
+This algorithim does not know that the phrase “store director” = 10 other skills.
+It only knows the phrase “store director” equals exactly that string of letters and nothing more.

 The other thing an ATS sometimes does is prefill your information into application fields that you may or may not have the opportunity to correct or change before you hit the submit button.
 The formula for these online forms usually follows an industry standard set of section headings that it will look for on your document.
 Position Title, Employment History, Dates (month and year are often all it wants), Education, and Skills.